Chocobozzz/PeerTube/support/doc/api/embeds.md

 PeerTube lets you embed videos and programmatically control their playback.
 This documentation covers how to interact with the PeerTube Embed API.

+## Playground

+Any PeerTube embed URL (ie `https://my-instance.example.com/videos/embed/52a10666-3a18-4e73-93da-e8d3c12c305a`) can be viewed as an embedding playground which allows you to test various aspects of PeerTube embeds.
+Simply replace `/embed` with `/test-embed` and visit the URL in a browser.
+For instance, the playground URL for the above embed URL is `https://my-instance.example.com/videos/test-embed/52a10666-3a18-4e73-93da-e8d3c12c305a`.

 ## Quick Start

 Given an existing PeerTube embed `<iframe>`, one can use the PeerTube Embed API to control it by first including the library.
 You can include it via Yarn with: